partisiablockchain/dapp-playground/README.md

 contract.
 These are meant as examples for how to integrate contract interaction with a web application.

-If you want to know more about the blockchain, ZK Rust or just contracts in general, we urge you to visit our [documentation](https://partisiablockchain.gitlab.io/documentation/) and participate in [our active community in Discord](https://partisiablockchain.gitlab.io/documentation/get-support-from-pbc-community.html).
+If you want to know more about the blockchain, ZK Rust or just contracts in general, we urge you to visit our [documentation](https://partisiablockchain.gitlab.io/documentation/) and participate in [our active community on Discord](https://partisiablockchain.gitlab.io/documentation/get-support-from-pbc-community.html).